-TE 304 Introduction to Exceptional Children and Youth

-Introduces and surveys areas of exceptionality.
+TE304Introduction to Exceptional Children and Youth Introduces and surveys areas of exceptionality.
 Emphasizes cause and effect relationships relating to exceptional children in the classroom.
-Requires a minimum 7-10 hours of professional field experiences in school settings.
-Credit, three hours.
+Requires a

-TE 309 Methods of Teaching Social Studies

-The course explores the philosophy, content, and teaching methods and materials related to teaching social studies in the PK-6 classroom.
+- TE309Methods of Teaching Social Studies The course explores the philosophy, content, and teaching methods and materials related to teaching social studies in the PK-6 classroom.
 An emphasis will be placed on design and development of instruction that includes interdisciplinary teaching and universal design for learning principles.
 The course requires a minimum of 20 hours of professional field experiences in an approved school setting.
 TE 305 and admission into the Teacher Education Program are prerequisites.
-Credit, three hours

-TE 311 Methods of Teaching Language Arts

-Emphasizes content and skills for teaching communication skills through the interrelationship of speaking, listening, reading, writing, and spelling.
+Credit, three hours - TE311Methods of Teaching Language Arts Emphasizes content and skills for teaching communication skills through the interrelationship of speaking, listening, reading, writing, and spelling.
 Requires a minimum of 20 hours of professional field experiences in school settings.
 Prerequisite: TE 305, admission into a teacher education program.
-Credit, three hours.

-TE 312 Methods of Teaching Mathematics

-Emphasizes content and skills for the teaching of mathematics through the interrelationship of theory and practice.
+Credit, three hours. - TE312Methods of Teaching Mathematics Emphasizes content and skills for the teaching of mathematics through the interrelationship of theory and practice.
 Stresses the universality of communication through the medium of mathematical concepts.
-Requires a minimum 20 hours of professional field experiences in school settings.
+Requires a minimum of 20 hours of professional field experiences in school settings.
 Prerequisite: TE 305, admission into a teacher education program.
-Credit, three hours.

-TE 322 The Inclusive Classroom

-The course explores the philosophy, content, and teaching methods and materials in the inclusive classroom and emphasizes concept development.
+Credit, three hours. - TE322The Inclusive Classroom The course explores the philosophy, content, and teaching methods and materials in the inclusive classroom and emphasizes concept development.
 The course explores educational and behavioral adaptations for exceptional children in the general education classroom.
 In addition, it explores the collaborative teaching relationship between the general and special education teacher.
-The course requires a minimum 14 hours of professional field experiences in an approved school setting.
+The course requires a minimum of 14 hours of professional field experiences in an approved school setting.
 The course will rely on use of technology during class and for assignments.
 Prerequisite: TE 305 & TE 306.
-Credit, three hours.

-TE 400 Methods of Teaching Science

-Explores the philosophy, content, and teaching methods and materials in science.
+Credit, three hours. - TE400Methods of Teaching Science Explores the philosophy, content, and teaching methods and materials in science.
 Emphasis placed on concept development and unit teaching.
 Requires a minimum of 20 hours of professional field experiences in school settings.
 Prerequisite: TE 305, admission into a teacher education program.
-Credit, three hours.

-TE 405 Education and Technology

-Emphasizes pre-service teacher' use of technology in the development of problem-solving processes with students in their classrooms.
+Credit, three hours. - TE405Education and Technology Emphasizes pre-service teacher's use of technology in the development of problem-solving processes with students in their classrooms.
 Concepts and skills help develop a more integrated approach to skills improvement throughout the teaching and learning process.
 The major emphasis of this course is facilitation learning through instructional and technological integration.
 Requires a minimum of 10 hours of professional field experiences in school settings.
 Prerequisite: TE 305 or TE 306.
 Credit, three hours.

-TE 406 Principles, Organization, and Strategies of Early Childhood Education

-Surveys principles, programs, theories, strategies, developmentally-appropriate practices, curricula, and organization/administration in early childhood education.
+- TE406Principles, Organization, and Strategies of Early Childhood Education Surveys principles, programs, theories, strategies, developmentally appropriate practices, curricula, and organization/administration in early childhood education.
 Includes historical, philosophical, psychological, and sociological foundations of early childhood education.
-Requires a minimum 14 hours of professional field experiences in school settings.
-(WI) Credit, three hours.

-TE 410 Developmentally Appropriate ECE

-Focuses on the planning and implementing of developmentally appropriate activities for preschool children.
-Requires a minimum 14 hours of professional field experiences in an approved school setting.

-TE 411 Methods of Teaching Reading

-Emphasizes the study of the developmental skills involved in the reading process with emphasis on methods and materials used for teaching these skills.
+Requires a minimum of 14 hours of professional field experiences in school settings.
+(WI) Credit, three hours. - TE410Developmentally Appropriate ECEFocuses on the planning and implementing of developmentally appropriate activities for preschool children.
+Requires a minimum of 10 hours of professional field experiences in an approved school setting. - TE411Methods of Teaching Reading Emphasizes the study of the developmental skills involved in the reading process with emphasis on methods and materials used for teaching these skills.
 Research relating to approaches and materials required.
 Competency in phonics stressed.
 Requires a minimum of 20 hours of professional field experiences in school settings.
 Prerequisite: TE 305, admission into a teacher education program.
 Credit, three hours.
 COURSE FEE with this class.